-As detailed in Rhine's verification report, the Commission was satisfied that pursuant to section 269TAC(14), there were sufficient domestic sales of like goods for the inquiry period such that normal values can be ascertained under section 269TAC(1).
+As detailed in Rhine's verification report, the Commission was satisfied that there were sufficient domestic sales of like goods for the inquiry period such that normal values can be ascertained under section 269TAC(1).

 However, consistent with findings in section 7.3 where the Commission has determined it necessary to replace each exporter's reported stainless steel production costs with a suitable competitive market substitute, the Commission has re-examined the volume of sales in OCOT for Rhine using a revised CTMS.